Sefwi Debiso: Festival

 The chiefs and people of Sefwi Debiso traditional area cerebrate the Alluolue Festival.
 This festival is celebrated to mark an event that took place in the past.
 The festival is claimed to bring together people for the planning of development and sew bonds of unity and friendship.

 During the festival, visitors are welcomed to share food and drinks.
 The people put on traditional clothes and there is durbar of chiefs.
 There is also dancing and drumming.

 Education

-Notable educational institutions in Debiso are:Debiso Senior High & Technical school and Bia Lamplighter College of Education.
+Notable educational institutions in Debiso are: Bia Senior High & Technical school and Bia Lamplighter College of Education.